coder36/doop/README.md

 # Doop

-A question framework for govuk sites, inspired by the great work that GDS have done to standardize the cross government internet presence.
+A question framework for govuk sites, inspired by the great work GDS have done to standardize the cross government internet presence.

 # Quick start